Policy & Strategy

 - **Set trigger points, not just targets.** Decide *in advance* what you'll do at each threshold.
 For example: "If realized Q3 collections on UIS visits come in more than X% below model, we pause the dental hire at Site B." Pre-deciding beats reacting to the first bad remittance.

-- **Sequence the offsets.** Stand up the CY2026 care-management billing *before* July 1 so the offset is live when the exposure hits — not three quarters later.
+- **Sequence the offsets.** Stand up the CY2026 care-management billing during the delay window so the offset is live before any UIS/PPS implementation date — not three quarters later.

-This is the same move Santa Cruz Community Health made when they named $2.3M: they translated a statewide policy abstraction into their own patients, their own visits, their own revenue line.
+This is the move that matters: translate a statewide policy abstraction into your own patients, your own visits, and your own revenue line.
 That's what lets a leadership team act with clarity instead of dread.

 Try our free tool

-Use the Intelligence Dashboard to track the July 1 UIS-PPS change alongside every funding cliff, budget vote, and policy development affecting California FQHCs.
+Use the Intelligence Dashboard to track the 2027 UIS/PPS planning horizon alongside every funding cliff, budget vote, and policy development affecting California FQHCs.

 The bottom line